ome/omero-documentation/training/managingYourData.rst

 ----------------
 The OMERO.insight default view is made up of three sections: the Inspector Panel, the Working Area Panel and the Metadata Browser Panel.

-(screenshot 1: data manager labelled with all of these panel names)
+..
+COMMENT:screenshot 1: data manager labelled with all of these panel names.

 .. image:: graphx/managingyourdata_1.png